glowieframework/glowie-website/documentation/v1.x/forms-and-data/csrf-protection.md

 Glowie has a built-in way to protect your application from untrusted sources and grant that all incoming requests are really comming from your own application.

 ### Protecting forms
 Whenever a user makes the first request to your application, Glowie will generate a unique token for the current session.
 So, anytime you define a `POST` form in your application, you must include this token as a hidden field named `_token` and the corresponding token as its value.
-To retrieve the current token, use the `Util::csrfToken()` method.
+To retrieve the current token, use the static `Util::csrfToken()` method.

 _Example_
 **view**